pengfeinie/springmvc-history/README.md

   }
   ```

   `ServletContainerInitializer#onStartup` method is called by the servlet container (must be supporting at least Servlet 3.0 version).
-In that method we can do some programmatic servlet/filters/listeners additions, just like we saw a `ServletContextListener` example in the last topic.

 | Spec versions:          | Servlet 3.0                                                  | Spring MVC 3.0.0.RELEASE                                     |
 | ----------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |